Business in NYC

 How to get there: If you’re just planning to watch somewhere along the route, take the C or E to Spring St.; A, B, C, D, E, F or M to West 4th St.; 1 to Houston St. or Christopher St.; or 1, 2, 3, A, C, E, F or M to 14th St.

 Who participates?
 Anyone in costume can take part.
-There is no registration, so just show up.
+There is no registration (unless you are part of a band and want your group to perform), so just show up.
 Marchers dress to impress, so don’t slap on cat ears and call it a night.
+One of the big highlights is the Thriller Dance, performed by a dedicated group who duplicate all the moves from the Michael Jackson "Thriller" video.

 Who watches?
 Anyone willing to brave the crowds and celebrate Halloween with that NYC spirit.